 Bug: 3D Touch haptic feedback no longer working

-This is almost certainly a bug, since 3D Touch continues to work, it’s just that there’s no feedback from the phone indicating that 3D Touch was used.
-There’s no definitive fix, as the problem has persisted into iOS 10.2, but there are a few things to try.
+This is almost certainly a bug since 3D Touch continues to work, it’s just that there’s no feedback from the phone indicating that 3D Touch was used.
+Users reported this issue through iOS 10.2, but there are a few things to try.

 - Restarting the phone will temporarily restore haptic feedback.

 - Go to Settings > Sounds & Haptics and toggle System Haptics off and on again.